andrinr/IC-prediction/README.md

 - https://github.com/andrinr/jax-neural-ode - Neural ODE implementation in JAX including adjoint method for backpropagation
 - https://github.com/andrinr/motion-derivative - Inverse simulation for small N-Body gravitation simulations

+## Things to think about

+- RL approach could be potentially viable, as shown here: https://physicsbaseddeeplearning.org/reinflearn-code.html however we would need an interactive environment to train the model on.
+This could potentially also be the endgoal, getting a N-Body RL-GYM env?
+- Otherwise we can try two things, we try to find some correlations between initial and final states.
+This could be trained on a massive amount of data, however quiet unrealistic that there parallels can really be found.
+- We limit the project on trying to invert simulations using DL techniques.
+I am pretty sure we cannot invert large redshits.
+- We can also try to just build a forward surrogate model, which then is differentiable, meaning we could apply an optimziation strategy for the IC's.

 ## Learnings / Unclarities

 - Data has distribution which is difficult to work with, as vast very empty regions and small dense regions -> log normalization and Z-Score normalization seems to be the way to go.